dolyebrunson99/CS149Chat/README.md

     python3 gpt149.py part2 --inference -m shakes128

 Note that you will not be autograded on inference, and this is purely for fun.
 Please also note that the models `shakes1024` and `shakes2048` will not work with the softmax we describe in this writeup due to overflow errors.
 If you wish to have them work, you must implement the "safe" softmax described in class.
 This is completely optional as we will always make sure to give you nice values when grading.

-### What to submit
-* Implement `myUnfusedAttentionBlocked` in `module.cpp`.

-* Then, answer the following questions in your writeup:
-  * Share us some data about what tile sizes you tried when N=1024, and what the performance times were for each.
-What was the optimal tile size for your matrix multiplications?
-Explain why you think this tile size worked best for your implementation.
-There really isn't a wrong answer here, we just want to see that you experimented and tried to form conclusions.
-  * For a matrix multiply of $Q$ (Nxd) and $K^{T}$ (dxN), what is the ratio of DRAM accesses in Part 2 versus DRAM acceses in Part 1? (assume 4 byte float primitives, 64 byte cache lines, as well as N and d are very large).

 ## Part 3: Fused Attention (25 Points)
 By now we've seen that multiplying $Q * K^{T}$ results in a massive NxN matrix.
 Doing the matrix multiplies and softmax in seperate functions requies that we write each row of our NxN matrix, and then do another pass over this NxN matrix in the subsequent softmax, and then do a third pass over the softmax'd matrix when multipling it by V. Not only is this bad for cache performance, but it is very bad for our program's memory footprint.